scala-steward/mesmer-akka-agent/README.md

 # Local testing

 `example` subproject contains a test application that uses Akka Cluster sharding with Mesmer Akka Agent extension.
 Go [here](example/README.md) for more information.

+# General remarks

+In general, I liked code and I wouldn't complain if I had to work on it.
+However, there are some issues I found:

+* Many tests are written in a bad way.
+I pointed few things in the code but in general those are repeated issues for many tests:
+    * They are hard to read (consider using /given/when/then pattern)
+    * They are overcomplicated with long setup (consider creating builders to simplify /given part)
+    * It's hard to guess intent of the test because many generators are used so I cannot check quicly what the expected value should be

+* Core module seems to be an anti-pattern (as a base for each module).
+As I commented in the code, it might be good to consider making agent module dependence-free to reduce coupling

+* There's a lot of code which seems to be not in use.
+You might want to scan codebase for it

+* I'm not sure if I read code correctly but I cannot see timeouts set for telemetry client

+* I don't like packaging, especially in extension module.
+Examples:
+    * `io.scalac.core.actor` is duplicated
+    * util/model/services packages suggest that you place classes based by classes function, not by theirs subdomains